-All determinations made by the calculation agent will be at its sole discretion and, absent manifest error, will be conclusive for all purposes and binding on ML&Co. and the holders and beneficial owners of the SUMS.
+All determinations made by the calculation agent will be at its sole discretion and, absent manifest error, will be conclusive for all purposes and binding on ML&Co. and beneficial owners of the SUMS.

 Hypothetical Examples of Monthly Percentage Changes in the Nasdaq-100 Index